Betterment vs. SoFi Invest— Overview

 In the Betterment vs. SoFi Invest head-to-head, it appears as if the robo-advisors are pretty evenly matched.
 Yet, we always implore you to consider your own needs first and then to evaluate which robo-advisor is a fit for you.

-If account management fees are not your main concern, SoFi Invest and Betterment offer unique investment options that can set them apart:
+If account management fees are not your main concern, SoFi Invest and Bettermbetterent offer unique investment options that can set them apart:

-- Betterment offers Socially-Responsible Investment (SRI) options and Smart-Beta portfolios.
-Investors who want to invest in line with their ethics or who want a chance to beat the market may end up choosing to go with Betterment— provided the 0.25% or 0.40% AUM fees are not prohibitive.
-Betterment also offers an income option.
+- Betterment offers Socially-Responsible Investment (SRI), Income and Smart-Beta portfolios.
+Investors who want to invest in line with their ethics or who want a chance to beat the market may end up choosing to go with Betterment— provided the 0.25% AUM fees are acceptable.

 - SoFi Invest offers cryptocurrency investment options.
 This is not common currently, so investors who are interested in cryptocurrency investing have limited options.